eugene-eeo/notes/notes/reservoir-sampling.md

 assume that we already have `$ k $` elements in the reservoir.
 Then add it to the reservoir with probability `$ \frac{k}{i} $`.
-This may overflow the reservoir, so if the element is added, an element must be removed from the reservoir with probability `$ \frac{1}{k} $`.
+This may overflow the reservoir, so if the element is added, an existing element must be removed from the reservoir with probability `$ \frac{1}{k} $`.
 The probability that an element will remain in the reservoir is: